A Huge Chunk of Most IQ Tests --- and You Can Ace It

 Lastly, inductive reasoning tests can come in the form of analyzing pictures and diagrams.
 On many occasions, especially on IQ tests, test-takers are required to analyze what individual pictures have in common, in order to guess which picture should come next in a sequence.
 In some cases, there’s a first set to induce from a law or general pattern.
 Four pictures where the same image seems to be going clockwise, for example, can be a way to measure inductive reasoning by asking the test-taker to identify which picture belongs to the set.

 There is a reason why college administrators and even employers, submit their applicants to inductive reasoning tests.
 A high score on such questions show that a person can work well in ambiguous situations --- that is, he or she can make logical and reasonable assumptions about what must be done just by observing one or two situations.
-A newly hired customer representative for example, need not be taught about the proper tone of voice to be used when speaking to a client.
-Just by merely observing how the veterans do the job, a person with high inductive reasoning skills can come to the conclusion that a gentle and assuring voice intonation is the way to go.
+A newly hired customer representative, for example, need not be taught about the proper tone of voice to be used when speaking to a client.
+Just by merely observing how the veterans do the job, a person with high inductive reasoning skills can conclude that a gentle and assuring voice intonation is the way to go.

 We find value in differences between learning, interpreting and overall opinions.
 Please share your thoughts freely about this topic, but always remain respectful.
 Thank you for your contribution.